scythe-jake/compound-actions/T1127.001 - Trusted Developer Utilities Proxy Execution - MSBuild/Readme.md

 </Project>
 ```

-3) Replace the existing base64 string with your own.
+3) When you replace the existing base64 string with your own, keep in mind the following.
-    * Delete the text between the double quotes and the paste from your clipboard.
+    * Delete the pre-existing text between the double quotes and the paste from your clipboard.
     * Make sure that there are no spaces or newlines inside of the string or between the double quotes.
-4) Save the file as an XML file (such as msbuild.xml).
+4) Save the file as an XML file (such as `msbuild.xml`).
 5) In your Powershell prompt, run the following command, replacing the path to the .XML file with your own:
     * `C:\Windows\Microsoft.NET\Framework\v4.0.30319\MSBuild.exe .\msbuild.xml`
-    * The SCYTHE client should connect with your SCYTHE server
+    * The SCYTHE client should connect with your SCYTHE server.
     * If the Powershell window is closed, connection will drop.
     * Alternative, you may run the following command to execute the code in the background so that you may safely close your Powershell prompt: `C:\Windows\Microsoft.NET\Framework\v4.0.30319\MSBuild.exe .\msbuild.xml &`